fabitosh/fabitosh.github.io/notes/egoless-engineering.md

 Poorly factored organizational boundaries creates additional work.
 A security team to do the security tickets instead of weaving it into the regular dev work.

 ### Pattern 5: Humans have an impressive capacity for chauvinism
->[!Info]
+>[!NOTE]
->Chauvinism (in this context): The strong and unreasonable belief that your group is the best or most important.
+> Chauvinism (in this context): The strong and unreasonable belief that your group is the best or most important.

 There can be a general tendency to imagine other people's jobs are easy compared to ours.
->We'll make the platform, you can worry about the _business logic_ (term of art implying "your bullshit")
+> We'll make the platform, you can worry about the _business logic_ (term of art implying "your bullshit")

 It is worrisome if platform teams are full of people who aren't worried about what the company they work for even does.